mjperales/bottle-rocket-app/README.md

 Take home assignment for Bottle Rocket.

 Build a simple React application using redux.
+Application should be able to make an HttpRequest to the API Bottle Rocket provides.
+They also provide mockups and icons for the UI.
+Application should be able to connect to Google Maps API to display a map of the restaurants location.
+Application must be responsive.

 ## Install dependencies